-Our MA in Women, Gender, Spirituality, and Social Justice is designed to inspire students who are passionate about integrating social justice and spiritual transformation.
+Our MA in Women, Gender, Spirituality, and Social Justice is designed to inspire students who are passionate about integrating social justice, ecological healing, and spiritual transformation.
 We honor the spiritual impulses that have guided movements for equality and justice across the globe, and we believe that activism can be a form of sacred practice.
 This MA is best suited to those who are interested in developing a visionary approach to their work as activists, educators, healers, facilitators, artists, and socially conscious entrepreneurs.

 Areas of Scholarship